stimulus-use/stimulus-use/docs/use-mutation.md

 | `characterData`| Set to true to monitor the specified target node (and, if subtree is true, its descendants) for changes to the character data contained within the node or nodes. | The default value is true if characterDataOldValue is specified, otherwise the default value is false.|
 | `characterDataOldValue`| Set to true to record the previous value of a node's text whenever the text changes on nodes being monitored.
 For details and an example, see Monitoring text content changes in MutationObserver. | false |

-The `mutated` method defined on your controller will receive an array of type `MutationRecord`,
+The `mutate` method defined on your controller will receive an array of type `MutationRecord`,

 See https://developer.mozilla.org/en-US/docs/Web/API/MutationRecord for full usage instructions